co-operating-systems/solid-control/README.md

    * These are not yet published to sonatype or maven central

 Other repositories being contributed to:
 * [bblfish/bobcats](https://github.com/bblfish/bobcats) is a cryptographic library in Functional Scala(JS) that has forked the typelevel bobcats cryptographic repository.
 It is used by our implementation of IETF's "Signing HTTP Messages".
-Artifacts are published in
+Artifacts are published
     * for scala 2.12, 2.13, 3 on Sonatype in [net/bblfish/crypto](https://oss.sonatype.org/content/repositories/snapshots/net/bblfish/crypto/)
     * maven central (todo)